kaaengine/kaa/docs/tutorial/part05.rst

 Run the game and make sure everything works.
 The gameplay did not change at all, but our hero is now a physical object!

 Remember the naive implementation of player movement (setting player's position on WSAD keys pressed)?
-From physic's engine standpoint such manual change of position would mean that the player is teleporting.
-It doesn't make sense.
-Instead, let's set player's :code:`velocity` on pressing WSAD keys and let the physics engine calculate the position!
+From physic's engine standpoint manual change of objects position makes no sense.
+Let's set player's :code:`velocity` instead, and let the physics engine calculate the position.

 .. code-block:: python
     :caption: controllers/player_controller.py

     def update(dt):
-        self.player.velocity=Vector(0,0)
+        self.player.velocity=Vector(0,0) # reset velocity to zero, if no keys are pressed the player will stop

-        if self.scene.input.is_pressed(Keycode.w):
+        if self.scene.input.keyboard.is_pressed(Keycode.w):
             self.player.velocity += Vector(0, -settings.PLAYER_SPEED)
-        if self.scene.input.is_pressed(Keycode.s):
+        if self.scene.input.keyboard.is_pressed(Keycode.s):
             self.player.velocity += Vector(0, settings.PLAYER_SPEED)
-        if self.scene.input.is_pressed(Keycode.a):
+        if self.scene.input.keyboard.is_pressed(Keycode.a):
             self.player.velocity += Vector(-settings.PLAYER_SPEED, 0)
-        if self.scene.input.is_pressed(Keycode.d):
+        if self.scene.input.keyboard.is_pressed(Keycode.d):
             self.player.velocity += Vector(settings.PLAYER_SPEED, 0)
         # ...... rest of the function ........